K-Senthil-Shunmugam/Opinion-Optics/README.md

    - Displays the overall sentiment distribution of reviews.
    - Shows overall statistics including the total number of reviews, positive reviews, and negative reviews.
    - Displays recent negative and positive comments.
+   - Displays a word cloud of positive and negative comments.

 ## Instructions to Run the Application